Join for FREE | Take the Tour Lost Password?

 TIM

 Hey!
 (Pause.)
-Heeeeeeey!
+HEEEEEEEY!

 The door opens.
 KAREN, a young woman, enters.
 She has a necklace in her hand, which she clutches throughout the scene.
 She looks at TIM, aggressive and defiant.